sa-express-news/sa-hs-football-scoreboard/README.md

 `parseGames` does a lot of work and some tests should most definitely be written for it in the near future.
 In order, here's what it does:

- 1. Each game is passed to `mapData` (`reducers/mapData.js`), which first runs the game through a series of filters (defined in `reducers/filterData.js`) that check to make sure the game is 1.) actually a game, 2.) a game being played by a local team (the SA market filter on TeamPlayer extends to cover all South Texas, so we have to filter the list further to just get local teams) and 3.) is a game occuring in the current week (The "current week" is defined as the upcoming Th-Su on Monday, Tuesday and Wednesday and as the ongoing Th-Su if the user visit the site on a Thursday, Friday, Saturday or Sunday).
+ 1. Each game is passed to `mapData` (`reducers/mapData.js`), which first runs the game through a series of filters (defined in `reducers/filterData.js`) that check to make sure the game is 1.) being played by a local team (the SA market filter on TeamPlayer extends to cover all South Texas, so we have to filter the list further to just get local teams) and 2.) is a game occuring in the current week (The "current week" is defined as the upcoming Th-Su on Monday, Tuesday and Wednesday and as the ongoing Th-Su if the user visit the site on a Thursday, Friday, Saturday or Sunday).
 Each filter returns a boolean response.

  2. `mapData` then maps the filtered list of games to a more application friendly object structure – adding helmet images where they exist – before structuring the games into a hirearchal tree that can be used to sort them in the final step:

  3. The hirearchal game object is passed to `sortData` (`reducers/sortData.js`).
 It sorts the games by day and class (eg. 6A-I vs 5A-II vs TAPPS) and then flattens the sorted object back into an array of "game day" objects (Th, F, Sa, Su), each featuring a sorted array `games` property.

 Finally, the sorted array of game day objects returned by `sortData` is returned by `parseData`, added to `state.schedule` and returned to the `Index.vue` component. `Index.vue` instantiates a `GameDay` component for each game day object.

+#### `reducers/schoolHash.js`

+It is worth taking a quick moment to discuss `schoolHash.js`.
+This file just returns a large object with NewsEngin-assigned team unique IDs as keys and objects as values.
+These objects each contain a `name<String>` property – the school name – and a `helmet<String>` property – the url to the helmet image stored on the WCM.
+This helmet list is far from being fully populated.
+In the near future, it might make sense to switch from helmets to logos.

 ## `src/components/GameDay/GameDay.vue`